Chapter 3 : you walk and talk like youíre some new sensation

 “Get,” I said, snapping them all out of their thoughts, motioning them to move with my hands.
 James was the only one who didn’t get up, and start heading out the door.

-you want us to leave, O’Connor?”
+“Are you sure you want us to leave, O’Connor?”

 I smacked him on the arm for that.

-,” I hissed.
+“Get,” I hissed.
 He just laughed, though he got up and followed the others out.

 As soon as he was out, I quickly ran up to the door, putting a locking charm on the door so there wouldn’t be any other interruption.
-I turned around, finding Dom brushing her fingers through her hair, staring up at the ceiling, Avirl was aimlessly going through her purse, and Minnie’s nose was still
+I turned around, finding Dom brushing her fingers through her hair, staring up at the ceiling, Avirl was aimlessly going through her purse, and Minnie’s nose was still in her book.

 “Yeah, a lot of help you lot were,” I spat out towards my three friends.
 It wasn’t until then that I noticed that I was angry, like I wanted to throw a book at someone’s head.